Whimsy Stick

 Pole length

 36 inches extended.
-Short reach, dogs crash into handler.
+In fact, short reach, dogs crash into handler.

 4 ft+ balanced.
 Full field of chase, no collisions.